juste97/topic-modeling-pipeline/README.md

 - **Dimensionality Reduction**: Reduce the dimensionality of the embeddings using UMAP.
 Previously reduced embeddings can be loaded for faster processing.
 - **Clustering**: Cluster the reduced embeddings using HDBSCAN.
 You can also load previously generated clusters to speed up experiments.
 - **Visualization**: Visualize the clusters and generate word clouds for each topic.

-Specify paths for embeddings and reduced embeddings to expedite experimentation.

 The pipeline saves everything (including cluster plot and topics overview) in a unique folder every time an instance is created.